logsem/cerise-stack-monotone/README.md

 - `macros/*` : Specifications for some useful macros

-- `macros/scall_u.v`: Specification of a safe calling convention for a URWLX Monotone stack.
+- `macros/scall_u.v`: Specification of a safe calling convention for a URWLX Directed stack.
 The specification is split up into two parts: the prologue is the specification for the code before the jump, the epilogue is the specification for the activation record.